sushmitha-d-nitw/Dr.-D.-SUSHMITHA-/README.md

             from { opacity: 0; transform: translateY(3px); }
             to { opacity: 1; transform: translateY(0); }
         }

-        /* Style for the scrollbar in content sections for better visibility */ .content-section::-webkit-scrollbar {
+        .content-section::-webkit-scrollbar {
             width: 8px;
         }